9 of 9 people found this helpful

 - I increased my license count from four SLX's (effectively 48,000 elements) to 100,000 elements

-- I can install something like twenty-three APEs without any additional charge to me.
+- I can install up to twenty APEs without any additional charge

 - My annual Solarwinds Support contract cost decreased!
 Only by $1,000 per year, but when I consider all the additional functionality, flexibility, and elements I can monitor, I had expected significantly higher support costs, and this was a very pleasant surprise.